mikebernal/olympic_scores_analyser/readme.md

 ### TO DO

-1. Tally list of countries and their total medals and types.
-2. Display countries in ascending order.
-3. Display countries that has exact same medal count and type.
+1. Display countries same rank that has exact same medal count and type.
-4. Display all athletes who have set a world record including their sports.
+2. Fixed results page table data padding.
+3. Use Bootstraps table style for results page.

 ### Version 1